Dr Rosemary Green

 My research focuses on the links between diets, the environment and human health, and I also have an interest in developing new methods and models to study these relationships.

 I sit within the Nutrition Group in the Department of Population Health.
-I am also a member of the LSHTM Centre on Climate Change and Planetary Health and the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH).
+I am also a member of the management committees for the LSHTM Centre on Climate Change and Planetary Health and the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH).